047pegasus/pegasusOS/README.md

 ## pegasusOS Features

-* Adding connctivity features to the small device.
+* Network connctivity features to the small device.
 * Changes microcontroller into a small working PC
 * Homemade for fun and learning
 * Super small and fast